What happens when we test DeltaNet on diverse nonlinear relationships?

 Our question: How do these models perform when the key-value relationship varies?
 Can DeltaNet handle nonlinear relationships like $v = k^4$ or $v = \sin(10\pi k)$?

 Most experiments used 1000-token sequences with 64-dimensional keys, queries, and values—matching standard transformer configurations.
-For scaling analysis, we tested up to 32,000 tokens to evaluate long-context performance.
-All models operated in single-head mode to isolate the core mechanism behavior without multi-head complications.
+For scaling analysis, we tested up to 32,000 tokens.
+All models operated in single-head mode to isolate the core mechanism behavior.

 We generated synthetic key-value pairs with controlled relationships:

-This detail matters because it means the nonlinearity we're testing (like $v = k^2$) happens conceptually before projection, and then normalization smooths the results afterward.
+This detail matters because the nonlinearity we're testing (like $v = k^2$) happens conceptually before projection, and normalization smooths the results afterward.
 We tested both scenarios: applying normalization after the nonlinearity (matching real architectures) and skipping it entirely to see the raw effect.

-We first tested all relationships under standard normalized conditions—the way real transformer architectures operate.
+We first tested all relationships under standard normalized conditions.
 The results were strikingly uniform.

-With normalization enabled, DeltaNet achieves MSE between 0.028 and 0.030 across every relationship we tested—identity, quadratic, cubic, quartic, exponential, and high-frequency sine.
+With normalization enabled, DeltaNet achieves MSE between 0.028 and 0.030 across every relationship we tested.
 No systematic degradation appears as mathematical nonlinearity increases.
 This was unexpected.
 Standard intuition suggests that $k^4$ or $e^k$ should challenge linear approximation more than simple identity, but the measurements show otherwise.

 The explanation lies in what normalization removes.
 By forcing all value vectors to unit length ($\|v\| = 1$), normalization strips away magnitude information and leaves only directional relationships.
 Whether values come from $k^2$ or $e^k$, after normalization they're all unit vectors positioned at various angles from the keys.
 The state matrix learns this angular mapping, which proves remarkably consistent across different generating functions.

-This uniformity has practical benefits for training stability—no single layer dominates numerically—but it also means we lose information about the original relationship structure.
+This uniformity has practical benefits for training stability, but it also means we lose information about the original relationship structure.
 To understand what normalization hides, we needed to test without it.

 Without normalization, the landscape changes completely: